 Migrating SOBEK 2 models to SOBEK 3

-The modeling concepts, codes and features of SOBEK 2 have been revised to form the SOBEK 3 modeling environment.
+The modeling concepts, codes and features of SOBEK 2 have been revised to form the (intermediate) SOBEK 3 modeling environment.
 This means that some of the features are not supported in SOBEK 3 and some objects are modeled in a different way.
 The following table gives an overview of the most prominent differences.
-Please note that this is a document in progress.
+Please note that this information is dynamic – it changes with new developments to the software functionalities.

 |SOBEK 2||SOBEK 3|